batosai/attachment-advanced/README.md

 return user
 ```

-## Using Attachment lite with model factories
+## Using Attachment advanced with model factories
-Attachment lite primarly uses the multipart request body to persist user upload files.
+Attachment advanced primarly uses the multipart request body to persist user upload files.
 However, you can also construct an instance of `Attachment` class manually and use the AdonisJS drive to persist the corresponding file.

 In the following example, we create an instance of the Attachment class to represent the Post cover image.